-Given the organizational complexities and internal process changes typically associated with enterprisewide information governance initiatives involving emails,
+Given the organizational complexities and internal process changes typically associated with enterprisewide information governance initiatives involving emails, corporate documents and other types of unstructured data, it’s often easier to derail projects than it is to chart a course to success.

 Industry analysts and consultants nearly unanimously agree that the biggest impediment to long-term information governance success is the lack of a rightful program “owner” – one with enough authority and broad enterprise support to focus a governance initiative and keep business stakeholders engaged.